 The photo ID must have the applicant’s current address on it, otherwise proof of residency is required.
 A utility bill with a current address is acceptable.
 Applicants must bring a Social Security Card; a Birth Certificate is helpful.
 A divorcee must provide a certified copy of the divorce papers (including Judge’s signature, stamp and seal) and widowers must provide a death certificate before a marriage license will be issued.

 The soon-to-be-married couple must provide their parent's name, and the mother's maiden name.
 Ashtabula County residents can get a marriage license in Ashtabula County, however if the applicants do not live in Ohio the ceremony must be performed in Ashtabula County.
 Those who live outside of the United States must bring a current passport and visa along with other items to get a marriage license.

 There are also special requirements for minor to get married.
 He must be at least 18 years old and she must be at least 16 years old.
-Pre-marriage counseling by a certified counselor or minister is requried and a custodial parent must sign the application.
+Pre-marriage counseling by a certified counselor or minister is required and a custodial parent must sign the application.
 If the custodial parent has gone through a divorce, proof of custody must be provided.
 Minors must also bring a Social Security card, birth certificate, and photo ID with a current address.